Back in 2012 when we heard there was a new product from Sonos in the offing, we wouldn’t have guessed a wireless subwoofer.

 The addition of a sub to the wireless multi-room specialist’s range showed the company cared about sound, not least home cinema sound, and perhaps recognised the slight weakness of its small-but-effective Play:3 and Play:5 systems.

 Design and build

 The simply named Sub is heavy at 16kg, and fairly large.
 The novel design allows it to stand upright or laid flat.

 Connections are minimal.
 There’s a power supply, an ethernet input should you prefer to make a wired connection, and that’s your lot.

-It’s expensive compared with standard subs, but then it’s built specifically for the Sonos system – itself not a cheap proposition.
+It’s expensive compared with standard subwoofers, but then it’s wireless and built specifically for the Sonos system – itself not a cheap proposition.

 Ultimately the Sonos Sub simply sets out to add bass to a system probably built around the Play:3 or Play:5.
 And it does a very decent job of it.

 Sonos: everything you need to know